WordPress/abilities-api/docs/php-api.md

 - Your custom class **must** extend `WP_Ability`
 - The custom class is only used to instantiate the ability - the `ability_class` parameter is not stored as a property of the ability
 - You can override protected methods like `do_execute()`, `validate_input()`, or `validate_output()` to customize behavior
-- You can add public methods to provide additional functionality specific to your ability
+- You can add custom methods to provide additional functionality specific to your ability
 - The custom class receives the same `$name` and `$args` parameters in its constructor as the base `WP_Ability` class
 - If the specified class does not exist or does not extend `WP_Ability`, registration will fail with a `_doing_it_wrong()` notice